Phase evolution of superposition target states in adiabatic population transfer: The Model

 In canonical three-level STIRAP with a single target state, adiabatic state transfer is achieved through a dark state composed of the initial and final states only.
 The content of this dark state depends on the mixing angle $\arctan (\Omega_p/\Omega_s)$.
 With `counter-intuitive' ordering

-(Stokes light leading pump light) the dark state evolves from the initial to the final state.
-In this work we will consider gaussian profiles for the $[p,s]$ pulse envelopes:
+(Stokes light leading pump light), the dark state evolves from the initial to the final state.
+In this work, we will consider gaussian profiles for the $[p,s]$ pulse envelopes:

-In common with three-level STIRAP, with four levels there is a strong dependence of the success of population transfer on $\delta$.
+In common with three-level STIRAP, there is a strong dependence of the success of population transfer on $\delta$ with four levels.
 In the simulations, population transfer efficiency decreases to $99\%$ for $\delta \sim 20\, T^{-1}$ (with peak Rabi frequencies of $248\, T^{-1}$ and a pulse separation of $1.5\, T$).
-For larger values of $\delta$ it deteriorates further.
+For larger values of $\delta$, it deteriorates further.
 However, for most relevant applications and the scenario of interest in this paper the two photon detuning is much smaller than these values such that the evolution is sufficiently adiabatic.

-In our four level system, when $\delta=0$ the initial state evolves into an equal superposition of the final states with zero relative phase \cite{Unanyan1998}.
+In our four-level system, when $\delta=0$, the initial state evolves into an equal superposition of the final states with zero relative phase \cite{Unanyan1998}.
 However, the phase evolution is non-trivial in the presence of a small $\delta$, as seen in fig. \ref{fig:numericalPhaseTwoPhoton}.

-For non-zero $\delta$ our numeric results show that, prior to significant state transfer the relative phase between states $\ket{\uparrow}$ and $\ket{\downarrow}$ undergoes fast oscillations before settling to a plateau.
+For non-zero $\delta$, our numeric results show that, prior to significant state transfer, the relative phase between states $\ket{\uparrow}$ and $\ket{\downarrow}$ undergoes fast oscillations before settling to a plateau.
 (The time $t=0$ is chosen to be before significant population transfer occurs, but late enough that the Rabi frequencies are much larger than $\delta$.)
 Our analysis suggests that these oscillations occur due to non-adiabatic leakage of population into the eigenstates $\ket{c}$ and $\ket{d}$ (see fig. \ref{fig:4lvlEigenstateEvolution}), which do not initially overlap with the ground state and therefore should not contribute to the population transfer in STIRAP.
-As the state transfer finishes the phase settles into the linear evolution expected for two states with finite energy difference.
+As the state transfer finishes, the phase settles into the linear evolution expected for two states with finite energy difference.